snychka/WebTextToHtml/README.txt

   - Note
     - will run on https://localhost:44300
     - may need to manually go to https://localhost:44300
-    - using IIS Expess, only tested in Debug mode
+    - using IIS Express, only tested in Debug mode
-    - will create an empty Localdb db named Text2HtmlContext
+    - will create an empty Localdb Text2HtmlContext db if does not exist

 Environment